itsbhav/calculator/README.md

 ### `History Stack`
-The history of aclculations are stored in History Stack in Local Storage and a function to clear historyu is also available.
+The history of calculations are stored in History Stack in Local Storage and a function to clear historyu is also available.

 ### `Feedback`
 The project is open for public use and any feedback to improve are most welcome.